UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

-\textbf{The Effect of Expert Query in Visual Emotion Understanding.} As shown in Fig.~\ref{fig:Expert_queries}, incorporating expert queries consistently improves the performance.
+\textit{\textbf{C1:~}}\textbf{The Effect of Expert Query in Visual Emotion Understanding.} Fig.\ref{fig:Length_queries} explores the impact of query length, suggesting that moderate lengths enhance representation, while overly long queries may introduce complexity.
+This trend reflects an accuracy–efficiency trade-off: moderate query capacity is sufficient to encode diverse emotional semantics, whereas excessively long queries can introduce redundant interactions and dilute attention.
+Based on this, we fix the query length to the best-performing setting and conduct ablations on the expert components.
+As shown in Fig.~\ref{fig:Expert_queries}, incorporating expert queries consistently improves the performance.
 Furthermore, we compare two different integration strategies: 1) \textbf{Single-step}, where expert queries are introduced at the input stage, and 2) \textbf{Multi-stage}, as proposed in this paper, where expert queries are progressively introduced at different layers.
 The results demonstrate that the multi-stage strategy outperforms the single-step, highlighting its superiority in refining feature representations.
-Additional visualizations are provided in Section~\ref{Qualitative} to qualitatively demonstrate the effectiveness of expert queries.
-Moreover, Fig.\ref{fig:Length_queries} further explores the impact of query length, suggesting that moderate lengths enhance representation, while overly long queries may introduce complexity.
+This is because multi-stage queries can capture global emotional context in earlier layers and then progressively focus on localized, emotion-relevant evidence through deeper cross-token interactions, yielding more robust representations.
+Additional visualizations are provided in Section~\ref{Qualitative}, demonstrating that our expert queries can effectively attend to \textit{scene-level} and \textit{object-level} information.

-\textbf{Understanding Improves Generation via Expert Queries.} As presented in Tab.~\ref{tab:ablition_gen}, using the Cls token with two expert queries yields notable performance improvements across multiple metrics.
+\textit{\textbf{C2:~}}\textbf{Understanding Improves Generation via Expert Queries.} As presented in Tab.~\ref{tab:ablition_gen}, using the Cls token with two expert queries yields notable performance improvements across multiple metrics.
 Specifically, the combination of the Cls token with two expert queries shows enhanced results in LPIPS, Emo-A, Sem-C, and Sem-D scores, along with a reduced FID, indicating better quality and diversity in generated images.
-These findings indicate that the expert queries effectively capture more nuanced and detailed features, thereby enhancing the model's generative capabilities.
+This is because cls provides a compact global summary, while the scene and object queries capture complementary emotion-relevant cues, forming a richer yet focused conditioning signal for diffusion.
+In contrast, adding dense patch tokens can introduce redundant low-level textures and background variations that are not strongly emotion-discriminative.
+Since the scene and object queries have already distilled much of the emotion-related patch information through prior interactions, explicitly including raw patch tokens is largely redundant and can reintroduce noise, making the conditioning less focused and weakening controllability and semantic coherence.
+Overall, these findings indicate that the expert queries effectively capture more nuanced and detailed features, thereby enhancing the generative capabilities.